Student Responsibility for Catalog Changes

 - Conduct which threatens or endangers the health/safety of any person on the campus or at any College authorized function/activity including, but not limited to, actual, perceived or threats of physical harm, violence, sexual misconduct, sexual assault and in general harm or threats of harm to others.

-- Knowingly furnishing a false report or false warning that College property may be subject to a bombing, fire, crime, emergency or other catastrophe.
+- Knowingly furnishing a false report or false warning that College property may be subject to, but not limited to, a bombing, fire, crime, emergency or other catastrophe.

-- Theft, defacement or damage to College property or to any agency/person on College property.
+- Attempted theft, defacement or damage to College property or to any agency/person on College property or College sponsored activity.

 - Interference with any lawful right of any person on the campus including the right of access to College property.